Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Benchmark performances

 \subsection{Scene-level tasks}

-As we introduced in Section \ref{Sec.Context-based}, unsupervised pre-training for scene-level 3D tasks is a relatively new direction in the research of URL on point clouds.
-As compared with object-level tasks, only a few works \cite{xie2020pointcontrast,huang2021spatio,Zhang_2021_ICCV,chen20214dcontrast} evaluated the transferability of the learned features into high-level 3D tasks including semantic segmentation, object detection and instance segmentation.
-The same evaluation protocol is used for all tasks, \textit{i.e.} comparing performances of downstream models that trained from scratch against pre-trained by unsupervised learning methods.
+As discussed in Section~\ref{Sec.Context-based}, unsupervised pre-training in scene-level tasks has recently become prevalent due to its enormous potential in various applications.
+This comes with a series of 3D URL studies that investigate the effectiveness of pre-training over different scene-level point cloud datasets.
+We provide a comprehensive benchmarking of these methods with respect to different 3D tasks.

-Table \ref{tab.S3DIS_semseg1} and Table \ref{tab.S3DIS_semseg2} list performances of semantic segmentation on the S3DIS \cite{armeni2016s3dis} dataset.
-We summarized them separately since different setups have been used in prior works: Table \ref{tab.S3DIS_semseg1} follows the semi-supervised setup where the segmentation model DGCNN is trained on single areas and tested on either Area 5 or Area 6.
-On the contrary, Table \ref{tab.S3DIS_semseg2} shows performances of training on the whole dataset following the one-fold (in the upper part of the table) and six-fold cross-validation setups (in the lower part of the table), respectively.
-Table \ref{tab:detection} compares object detection performances on indoor datasets including SUN RGB-D \cite{song2015sun} and ScanNet-V2 \cite{dai2017scannet}; Table \ref{tab:det_once} provides the benchmark performances of object detection on the outdoor LiDAR dataset ONCE \cite{mao2021one}.
-Besides, Table \ref{tab:InstSeg} summarizes instance segmentation performances on S3DIS \cite{armeni2016s3dis} and ScanNet-V2 \cite{dai2017scannet}.
+Tables \ref{tab.S3DIS_semseg1} and \ref{tab.S3DIS_semseg2} show the performances of semantic segmentation on the S3DIS \cite{armeni2016s3dis} dataset.
+We summarized them separately since different fine-tuning setups have been used in prior works.
+In Table \ref{tab.S3DIS_semseg1}, the unsupervised pre-trained DGCNN is fine-tuned on every \textit{single area} of S3DIS and tested on either Area 5 (the upper part of table) or Area 6 (the lower part of the table).
+Table \ref{tab.S3DIS_semseg2} instead shows the performance of fine-tuning different segmentation networks with the \textit{whole} dataset by following the one-fold (in the upper part of the table) and six-fold cross-validation setups (in the lower part of the table), respectively.

+We also summarize existing works that handle unsupervised pre-training for object detection.
+Tables \ref{tab:detection} and \ref{tab:det_once} show their performances over indoor datasets including SUN RGB-D \cite{song2015sun} and ScanNet-V2 \cite{dai2017scannet} as well as outdoor LiDAR dataset ONCE \cite{mao2021one}, respectively.
+In addition, several works investigated unsupervised pre-training for instance segmentation.
+We summarize their performance over S3DIS \cite{armeni2016s3dis} and ScanNet-V2 \cite{dai2017scannet} in Table \ref{tab:InstSeg}.

-It is inspiring to see that unsupervised learning representation can boost performances over multiple 3D high-level tasks as compared with training from scratch, indicating the generalization ability across domains and the great potential of unsupervised learning on point clouds.
-However, the improvements are still limited as compared with its counterparts in 2D computer vision and NLP.
-More research is encouraged in this area.
+It is inspiring to see that unsupervised learning representation can generalize across domains and boost performances over multiple high-level 3D tasks as compared with training from scratch.
+These experiments demonstrate the huge potential of URL of point clouds in saving expensive human annotations.
+However, the improvements are still limited and we expect more research in this area.